qtcloudservices/mar-sample-spring-boot/README.md

 ### Procfile

-Upon deployed and launched in Cloud Qt Cloud Services the MAR container provides an environmental variable **$PORT** for which the HTTPS requests hitting Qt Cloud Services load balancer SSL port are internally forwarded into.
+Upon deployment Qt Cloud Services the MAR container provides an environmental variable **$PORT** for which the HTTPS requests hitting Qt Cloud Services load balancer SSL port are internally forwarded into.

 ## Running and Testing Application Locally